 This dish is also incredibly easy to prepare.
-Simply blanch the asparagus in boiling water for two minutes, then toss with lemon juice, butter, and toasted almonds.
+Simply blanch the asparagus in boiling water for two minutes, then toss it with lemon juice, butter, and toasted almonds.

-Plus, as an added bonus, the asparagus provides a healthy dose of vitamins and minerals.
+Plus, as an added bonus, asparagus provides a healthy dose of vitamins and minerals.
 So if you’re looking for a delicious and nutritious side dish, look no further than lemon almond asparagus.